The Fargo and Sioux Falls marathons are fast approaching, and in preparation runners are out logging hundreds of miles on the roads and trails.

 While weight loss isn’t impossible during training, it is not recommended if training for a performance/time goal is the main goal.
 Logging all those miles requires plenty of calories (energy) to train, build muscle, and recover, and without enough calories to support those activities, training may suffer.

-To get the most out of you training, read these “rules of thumb” for fueling this racing season:
+To get the most out of your training, read these “rules of thumb” for fueling this racing season:

 - Don’t skimp on the meals surrounding training runs, especially post-workout recovery.
 Refuel with carbohydrates and protein ASAP after your run.